bennycode/ts-node-starter/README.md

 # ts-node-starter

-The **ts-node-starter** is a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) which makes it easy for you to start a new Node.js project with TypeScript.
-Using this template, you can build standalone apps, libraries and/or CLI tools.
-The **ts-node-starter** setup is easily customizable and comes with a lot of features included.
+The `ts-node-starter` scaffolding project is a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) which makes it easy for you to start a new Node.js project with TypeScript.

+Using this template, you can build **standalone apps**, **libraries** and/or **CLI tools**.
+The `ts-node-starter` setup is configurable and comes with a lot of features included.

 ## Features